jjggu97/New-one/README.md

 ## rock_scissor_paper_first_to_two_wins_simulation.py

 This script simulates the rock, scissor, paper game according to the "3 out of 5, first to 3 wins" rule and visualizes the win probability using a bar chart.

-### How to use

-1. Run the script, and it will simulate the rock, scissor, paper game according to the "3 out of 5, first to 3 wins" rule.

-2. It records the outcomes of each simulation and calculates the win probability.

-3. The results are visualized using a bar chart.

 ### Example